Ever watched a cooking show and noticed how much effort chefs put into presentation once the dish is ready?

 Let’s dig a little deeper and understand what these terms mean.

-‘Brand’ is the perception of the company name in the eyes of the world.
-For example, people associate Nike and Adidas with sports and athletics and therefore they are popular as sports brands.‘Branding’ is the process of actively creating that perception in the minds of the people.
+According to 99designs, ‘Brand’ is the perception of the company name in the eyes of the world.
+For example, people associate Nike and Adidas with sports and athletics and therefore they are popular as sports brands.
+‘Branding’ is the process of actively creating that perception in the minds of the people.
 For instance, when BMW initially started marketing, it focused on the elite and the premium class as its target market and therefore gradually came to be associated as the luxury car brand.

 ‘Brand Identity’ is the collection of all the elements the company uses to convey the right image of itself to the consumer for example:- Logo, Flyers, Brochures, Website etc.